BiggerPockets/patterns/_patterns/use-namespacing-for-apps.md

 * Communicates clearly which app an area of code is for
 * Allows for namespacing controllers, models eg: `Marketplace::AgentFinder::Agent`
-* Allows targeting all tools, all content apps using wildcards like `tools.*`
+* Allows targeting all tools, all platform apps using wildcards like `tools.*`

 ## Structure of an app namespace